Alterplay/APSmartStorage/README.md

 <img src="https://dl.dropboxusercontent.com/u/2334198/APSmartStorage-git-teaser.png">

 APSmartStorage helps to get data from network and automatically caches data on disk or in memory in a smart configurable way.

-Here is how `APSmartStorage` flow diagram looks like:
+Here is how the `APSmartStorage` flow diagram looks like:
 <img src="https://dl.dropboxusercontent.com/u/2334198/APSmartStorage-git-illustration.png">

 #### Features